 If you won’t meet the entry requirements for the five-year courses, you can apply for our six-year foundation options – A108 and A18L.
 These courses are only open to applicants who meet the contextual admissions criteria detailed above.
-Your offer will be made using our standard entry requirements (BBC).
+Your offer will be made using our standard entry requirements for our Medicine BMedSci and BMBS with a Foundation Year course (BBC).

 We are unable to make offers below our standard entry requirements.
 Your contextual offer will be more flexible on the specific subject grades.

 We make contextual offers to several of our courses at ABB, which is two grades lower than standard requirements.
 The courses include:

 - Industrial Economics with Placement Year BSc

 - Industrial Economics with Insurance with Placement Year BSc